 How to Know When You’re Oversharing

 As content creators we have all struggled with the numbers, the scope and the type of content we want to present to the world.
-Originality is key, but sometimes it can be a difficult task because we have thousands of competitors in the market basically doing the same.
+Originality is key, but sometimes it can be a difficult task because we have thousands of competitors in the market who are basically doing the same than us.

 But we have all been at that point where we want to see our account grow, and there are issues that tend to have a good reach in the net, such as exercise, couple goals, travel, fashion, and humor, among others.
 However, something that I think is important in this scene is to create barriers or personal rules about how much we want to expose about our lives.
 These platforms are wonderful and were designed to connect with others, but it also has a dark side and deal with trolls is another reality that we must take into account.